Fiolstræde 20

 Fiolstræde 20 is a Neoclassical building situated at the corner of Fiolstræde and Krystalgade in the Old Town of Copenhagen, Denmark.
 Constructed by Niels Schønberg Kurtzhals for grocer Jens Christopher Friborg in 1810–11, it is now part of a larger complex of buildings comprising Fiolstræde 20–24 and Krystalgade 14–16.
 Fiolstræde 20 and Krystalgade 16 were jointly listed in the Danish registry of protected buildings and places in 1951.
 The current owner of the complex is Lægernes Pension, a pension fund for medical doctors in Denmark.

 History

 18th century

-The property was listed as No. 184 in Klædebo Quarter in Copenhagen's first cadastre of 1689 and was at that time owned by miller Niels Cornelisen.
-The property was listed as No. 158 in the new cadastre of 1756 and was then owned by grocer (urtekræmmer) Didrich Kühlman.
+The property was listed in Copenhagen's first cadastre of 1689 as No. 184 in Klædebo Quarter, owned by miller Niels Cornelisen.
+The property was listed in the new cadastre of 1756 as No. 158 and belonged to grocer (urtekræmmer) Didrich Kühlman.

 Johan Christoffer Friborg

 The property was later acquired by grocer (urtekræmmer) Johan Christoffer Friborg (1747-1838) in 1873.
-His wife Sophie Margrethe Horn (1867-1816) was the daughter of archivist at Rentekammeret Hans Jochum Horn (1729-1781).
+His wife Sophie Margrethe Horn (1757-1816) was the daughter of archivist at Rentekammeret Hans Jochum Horn (1729-1781).